 Search is on for borough’s top young chef

-The council is again scouring the borough’s schools for top cooking talent with the launch of the fourth annual Wandsworth Young Chef of the Year competition.
+Young hopefuls from schools across the borough have attended the launch of the sixth annual Wandsworth Young Chef of the Year competition

-“I hope everyone taking part enjoys themselves and learns as much as they can.
-I can’t wait to taste the dishes they prepare in the final.”
+“I hope everyone taking part enjoys the competition and I’m looking forward to tasting the delicious dishes they come up with in the final.”

 - Ernest Bevin College